 - A Driver named Setup9,10,11 Vista, windows 7.exe which this executable shall install everything for you..

-- A info.txt documenting the last place this file was found.
+- An info.txt documenting the last place this file was found.

 Installation of the Mayflash driver.

-The very first thing we’re going to do of course is extract our archive using either 7-zip or WinRar .
-For this tutorial we’ll be using the C:\mayflash folder but you can extract it virtually anyplace that you can remember.
+The very first thing we’re going to do of course is extracted our archive using either 7-zip or WinRar.
+For this tutorial, we’ll be using the C:\mayflash folder but you can extract it virtually any place that you can remember.